-- Section B, which includes building the interstate on a new location from the Patton Avenue interchange north across the French Broad River, tying into U.S. 19/23/70 south of Broadway
+- Builds interstate on a new location from the Haywood Road interchange north across the French Broad River, tying into U.S. 19/23/70 south of Broadway (Section B).

-Once complete, the freeway would be part of the I-26 Interstate that extends from Charleston, S.C., to Kingsport, Tenn.
+Once complete, the freeway would be part of I-26, which extends from Kingsport, Tenn., to Charleston, S.C.

 Section C will be reprioritized for funding in the next State Transportation Improvement Program.
 A schedule for right of way, utilities and/or construction has not been finalized at this time.
 However, preliminary engineering activities (design, planning, environmental studies) needed for project development are underway.